luschinskij/JustinLuschinskiPortfolioSite/README.md

 I also learned how GitHub works, by uploading my own project and importing a bunch of icons and other stuff from there.
 Considering this is my first time doing all this stuff, I'm really proud of the results so far.
 It's a good start!

 But I'm not finished with this yet!
 I'll be adding more features and projects as time goes on, so consider this version 1.0.

+Link to the website: https://justinluschinskiportfolio.netlify.app/

 To-do list:
 1. Add zoom-in feature for skills section.